bobblanchett/WarpWar_Mailing_List_Archive/README.md

  3. Serve repo contents on GithubPages
  4. Maintain repo with new material
 ### Markdown Conversion
-Convert all plaintext files and any other files as appropriate to [Markdown Format](https://help.github.com/articles/basic-writing-and-formatting-syntax/)
+Convert all plaintext files and any other files as appropriate to [Markdown Format](https://help.github.com/articles/basic-writing-and-formatting-syntax/) for easy readability and conversion to other formats (PDF, EPUB,MOBI etc)
 ### Browsable Message Corpus
 Convert the mbox archive taken from the groups.io copy to a browsable searchable format suitable for GHP and the open web.
 ### Serve repo contents on GitHub Pages